subodh2708/swiggy-clone/README.md

-# 🍔 Swiggy Clone – Namaste React 🚀
+# 🍔 Swiggy Clone 🚀

 A food ordering app built while learning from **Namaste React** by Akshay Saini.
 This project replicates core features of Swiggy like browsing restaurants, viewing menus, and adding items to a cart.